Uniform Estimates in Periodic Homogenization of Fully Nonlinear Elliptic Equations: Interior Estimate

 where $C_1>0$ depends only on $n$, $\lambda$, $\Lambda$, $\bar{c}$, $\bar\alpha$ and $\alpha$. \item Moreover, if $F\in S_2(\lambda,\Lambda,\bar\kappa,\bar\gamma)\cap R_0(\kappa,\gamma)$, then $u^\e \in C^{1,1}(B_{1/2})$ and

 where $C_2>0$ depends further on $\bar\kappa$, $\bar\gamma$, $\kappa$ and $\gamma$. \end{enumerate} \end{theorem}

-Analogously with Theorem \ref{theorem:int-C1a} (i), the first assertion above amounts to a uniform $C^{1,1}$ estimate for $u^\e$ up to deleted neighborhoods of size $\e$.
-Again this assertion holds without any regularity assumption on $F$ in the space variable.
-This is also new in the context of linear equations.
+As in Theorem \ref{theorem:int-C1a} (i), the first assertion above amounts to a uniform $C^{1,1}$ estimate for $u^\e$ up to deleted neighborhoods of size $\e$.
+Again this assertion holds without any control on the modulus of continuity of $F$ in the space variable.
+This is also new in the context of linear equations (see Remark \ref{remark:iter}).
 Now the second assertion shows that if $F$ admits $C^{2,\gamma}$ regular solutions in the microscopic scale, then we can fill in the regularity of $u^\e$ in the neighborhoods of size $\e$, completing the full $C^{1,1}$ estimate.

 Let us begin with an approximation lemma.